Chris of Before 'n' After rustproofing in Rugby (previously in Newbury) explains:

 The two main reasons are:

-1. I have a custom built pressure washer of enormous power which can blast off the rust.
-See this clip:
+- I have a custom built pressure washer of enormous power which can blast off the

-2. For a few years now I have been using a secret additive which I add at 2% to the waxoyl to make it impact resistant.
+and get the underside spotlessly clean.
+No-one else has this.
+I have custom built, high pressure equipment which can apply a very thick coat of Before 'n' After improved waxoyl and now the CR coating.
+No-one else has this. - For a few years now I have been using a secret additive which I add at 2% to the waxoyl to make it impact resistant.
 I have found that not only does this make the waxoyl abrasion resistant with no trade off in its capability to kill rust, I have found that it also prevents the waxoyl from oxidizing and disappearing over time.

 How come Before 'n' After has this secret knowledge?